Welcome to the WalkMe Help Center

 WalkMe Snippet

-Adding the Player Snippet to Your Site's HTML
+Adding the snippet to your site's HTML

 In the WalkMe SaaS Model, WalkMe software is held on Amazon Web Services (AWS).
 WalkMe's servers are located in Amazon Elastic Compute Cloud (EC2), while the WalkMe content and logic details are stored on the Amazon Relational Database Service (RDS).

-In the Self Hosted model, content creation itself still occurs on WalkMe's servers.
+In the self hosted model, content creation itself still occurs on WalkMe's servers.
 In order to obtain and host the WalkMe content files created upon each published event, the customer must download these files from WalkMe Insights and manually place them on the selected local web server.
 An alternative method to manually downloading a new package is to reach out to WalkMe's self-hosted API in order to request a new copy of the self-hosted package.

-For accessing WalkMe's self-hosted API, please contact your WalkMe team.
+To access WalkMe's self-hosted API, please contact your WalkMe team.

-As self-hosted, the customer would be responsible for caching WalkMe data files.
+Self hosted customers are responsible for caching WalkMe data files.
 Unless required differently, the cache times of the WalkMe data files should be adjusted to their cache times in our S3 servers, as follows:

 1. Snippet file (e.g. walkme_ad62641c4a1949d6aabaf3291ede28bd_https.js) - cache time should be 1 day (max-age = 86400)